Third generation of video game consoles: 1983–1984

 The Famicom went on to become very popular in Japan, where it quickly beat the Cassette Vision to become Japan's all-time best-selling console.
 Sega would become Nintendo's main competitor for console sales during the era.
 Sega's SG-1000, which preceded Sega's more commercially successful Master System, initially had little to distinguish itself from earlier consoles such as the ColecoVision and contemporary computers such as the MSX, although it was able to achieve advanced visual effects, including parallax scrolling in Orguss and sprite-scaling in Zoom 909.

-Following its success in Japan, Nintendo decided to enter the worldwide home video game market.
-With this in mind, the company approached the American company Atari, which had the majority share of the home video game market in North America, with a proposal for Atari to license the Famicom and distribute it.
+To enter the worldwide market, Nintendo approached the American company Atari, which had the majority share of the home video game market in North America, with a proposal for Atari to license the Famicom and distribute it.
 An agreement was concluded, which was to be signed at the Consumer Electronics Show in July 1983.
 At the same CES, however, Coleco exhibited its Coleco Adam home computer, which featured a version of Nintendo's Donkey Kong.
 At that time, Atari had exclusive rights to distribute Nintendo games on home computers, and Coleco had exclusive rights to distribute the game on consoles.
 However, since Atari understood that Adam was a home computer, they postponed signing the agreement with Nintendo and asked the company to resolve the issue with rights.
 The problem was resolved, but during this time, the video game crash of 1983 had occurred and Atari began to lose influence in the market.
 With this, Nintendo had no competitor left and the company eventually decided to enter the market on its own.